 Retry verification (not actions) with confidence gating — explainable failures with reason codes

-Predicate Systems focuses on governance and verification.
+Predicate Systems focuses on runtime trust and verification.
 Browser runtimes and navigation engines are intentionally decoupled.